Rokiis1/roadmap/6.Module/test_managment.md

 **Explanation:**

-Test Case Prioritization is the process of ranking the test cases in order of their importance or urgency.
-The goal is to detect defects as early as possible in the testing process.
+Test Case Prioritization is the process of ranking the test cases in order of their importance.
 Prioritization can be based on various factors such as the criticality of the functionality, the likelihood of failure, the impact of failure, and the cost of testing.

 **Key Concepts:**